A single copy of this article may be reprinted for personal, noncommercial use only.

 - Injecting chemotherapy drugs into the liver.
 Chemoembolization is a type of chemotherapy treatment that supplies strong anti-cancer drugs directly to the liver.
 During the procedure, chemotherapy drugs are injected into the hepatic artery — the artery from which liver cancers derive their blood supply — and then the artery is blocked.
 This serves to cut blood flow to the cancer cells and to deliver chemotherapy drugs to the cancer cells.

 - Radiation therapy.
 This treatment uses high-powered energy beams to destroy cancer cells and shrink tumors.
 During radiation therapy treatment, you lie on a table and a machine directs the energy beams at a precise point on your body.
 Radiation therapy for liver cancer may involve a technique called stereotactic radiosurgery that simultaneously focuses many beams of radiation at one point in the body.
-Radiation side effects may include fatigue, nausea and vomiting.

 Alternative treatments may help control pain in people with advanced liver cancer.
 Your doctor will work to control pain with treatments and medications.
 But sometimes your pain may persist or you may want to avoid the side effects of pain medications.